New Orleans Historical features stories & scholarship about New Orleans.

-New Orleans Historical is a project of the Midlo Center for New Orleans Studies in the History Department of the University of New Orleans and the Communication Department of Tulane University.
-It is available as a free app for iPhone or Android mobile devices via the App Store and Google Play.
+New Orleans Historical is a project of the Midlo Center for New Orleans Studies at the University of New Orleans.
+First published in 2012, in partnership with Tulane University, it is now available as a free app for iPhone or Android mobile devices via the App Store and Google Play.
 You can also enjoy the stories on the web at neworleanshistorical.org.

-Special thanks to our founding sponsors: New Orleans Center for the Gulf South, UNO Department of History, and Tulane Department of Communication.
+Special thanks to our founding sponsors: UNO's Department of History, Tulane's Department of Communication, and New Orleans Center for the Gulf South.

 Want to become involved?
-We are seeking partners, stories, and sponsors.
+We are always seeking new partners, stories, and sponsors.

 In memory of Michael Mizell-Nelson.

-- Mary Niall Mitchell: University of New Orleans: Email Dr. Mitchell
+- Project Director: Mary Niall Mitchell, University of New Orleans

 Rights and Reproduction